dcsil/dream-team/app/README.md

 ### Continued developement workflow

+`cd dream-team/app`

-To add and edit React components, look at `app/src/components`
+To add and edit React components, see the files in `app/src/components`

 `npm start` (starts the local webserver that automatically loads your changes to local files)